All Age/Intergen Worship

-This resource is designed to assist and inspire churches with ways to adapt elements of a worship liturgy to be more intergenerational during the season of Pentecost (June-July 2017).
+This Advent resource is designed to assist and inspire churches with ways to adapt elements of a worship liturgy to be more intergenerational during Advent (Nov 29 – Dec 20, 2020).
 The resource is based on the lectionary readings but the ideas can be adapted to suit any Bible/theme focus.

 Planning Intergenerational Worship

 Intergenerational worship is different from 'children's worship' in which, commonly, adults prepare 'something for children'.
 In worship that is truly intergenerational, young and old worship together.
 Children, youth, young adults, middle-aged adults and older adults can also take part in planning for, inviting to and leading worship.

 Engage Together: Intergenerational Worship Ideas - overview

 Want to know how to shape intergenerational worship?
 Then this is the resource for you!

 It comprises five main sections, four focusing on one element of a typical service – Call to Worship, Music, Prayer and Bible Reading – plus one on Take Home ideas.
 Each section contains tips, suggestions, a list of ideas and a number of worked examples (with each of the examples drawn from previous editions of Engage Together).
 Our hope is that people will take up the challenge of embracing the concepts and applying them appropriately to the songs, texts and prayers that they are choosing for the worship services they are responsible for.
 In Advent, lest people be too daunted by this expectation, we will be returning to the previous format!